omar-sherif9992/Postgrade_System/READme.md

     <br />
     <a href="mailto:osa.helpme@gmail.com?subject=UnExpected%20Error%20Occured&body=Sorry%20for%20the%20inconvenience%2C%20Please%20describe%20Your%20situation%20and%20emphasis%20the%20Endpoint%20!%0A">Report Bug</a>
    	      ·
-    <a href="mailto:osa.helpme@gmail.com?subject=I%20want%20to%20be%20a%20Contributor%20to%20Postgrade_System&body=Dear%20Omar%20Sherif">Be a Contributer</a>
+    <a href="mailto:osa.helpme@gmail.com?subject=I%20want%20to%20be%20a%20Contributor%20to%20Postgraduate_System&body=Dear%20Omar%20Sherif">Be a Contributer</a>
   </p>
 </div>

 ## 💡 Description
-University has a postgrad office responsible for masters and PhD. programs.
-The postgrad office wants to create a system to keep track of students doing their postgrad studies as well as manage the process of students taking prerequisite courses for the postgrad studies.
+University has a Postgraduate office responsible for masters and PhD. programs.
+The Postgraduate office wants to create a system to keep track of students doing their Postgraduate studies as well as manage the process of students taking prerequisite courses for the Postgraduate studies.
 Students need to register for their master or PhD through this system.